 Symptoms of Kidney Disease in Cats

 Making yourself aware of kidney disease symptoms in cats will lead to the best possible prognosis and treatment plan.
 Specifically, don’t delay taking your cat to the vet if any of the following symptoms become apparent.

 - Not making it to the litter box in time.

 - Sunken eyes

 - Dull coat

 Again, the best prognosis for your cat’s treatment and quality of life can directly be linked to the earliest possible diagnosis.
 Your vet will run numerous tests and possibly request a biopsy to diagnose kidney disease in your cat.

 A diagnosis will be followed by the best course of treatment as determined by your veterinary professional.
 This may include a change in diet, medications and IV fluids, and in some cases, surgery.
-As always, be the voice for your cat’s health and well-being and should you see any changes in your cat’s health or behavior, we’d suggest having them be seen by your veterinarian.
+As always, be the voice for your cat’s health and well-being, and should you see any changes in your cat’s health or behavior, we’d suggest having your veterinarian see them.

 Nicole founded Miami Pet Concierge in May 2007, with a mission to provide Miami, Florida’s pet parents with personalized pet care plans based on their pets’ species, age, breed, health, and lifestyle.
 All while keeping their pets “happy at home.”
 In addition, offering pet care education for all pet owners to guide them to become great pet parents.